celer-network/sgn-v2-contracts/README.md

 1. `cp .env.template .env`, then ensure all environment variables are set in `.env`.

-2. Deploy SGN and Staking contarcts:
+2. Deploy SGN and Staking contracts:

 ```sh
 hardhat deploy --network <network> --tags SGNStaking